-In plant propagation, the rooting hormone is basically used to grow new roots from cuttings.
+When it comes to plants propagation, the rooting hormone is basically used to grow new roots from cuttings.
 It is necessary to know if you need them and which one to choose.
 It comes in either powder, gel, or liquid form.
 In this article, you will be guided on how to choose the best rooting hormone for trees and also a lot of tips and tricks for using these kinds of products.